madmappersoftware/Ponk/README.md

   - POLYFADO: Floating point value - how much we should decrease luminosity when ending scanning a path (0.0-0.1)
   - MINIPNTS: Integer - minimum number of ILDA points that should be generated to render this path (allows to make a small path very lightened and a long path less, normally luminosity (= scanning time) is dispatched depending on the path length (except for single beam)
   - SOFTCLOS: Integer - number of ILDA points we should use for "edge blend" start & end of a closed shape
-  - SNGLPTIN: Integer - number of ILDA points we should use for this shape if it's a single beam (a single position or at least all points are at the same position)
+  - SNGLPTIN: Integer - number of ILDA points we should use for this shape if it's a single beam (a single position or at least all points are at the same position) - 0 for automatic

 - ...
 Other software to be added